To see a sample of the course material click here.

 Registration and lodging

 The fee of $995.00 includes all seminar materials.
 The early registration fee of $895.00 is available until May 8.

 If you cancel your registration at least two weeks before the course is scheduled to begin, you are entitled to a full refund (minus a processing fee of $50).

 Lodging Reservation Instructions

-A block of guest rooms has been reserved at the Club Quarters Hotel, 1628 Chestnut Street, Philadelphia, PA at a special rate of $154 per night.
+A block of guest rooms has been reserved at the Club Quarters Hotel, 1628 Chestnut Street, Philadelphia, PA at a special rate of $154.
 This location is about a 5 minute walk to the seminar location.
-In order to make reservations, call 203-905-2100 during business hours and identify yourself as part of the Statistical Horizons room block.
-For guaranteed rate and availability, you must reserve your room no later than Monday, May 08, 2017.
+In order to make reservations, call 203-905-2100 during business hours and identify yourself by using group code STA607 or click here.
+For guaranteed rate and availability, you must reserve your room no later than Monday, May 8, 2017.

 If you make reservations after the cut-off date ask for the Statistical Horizons room rate (do not use the code) and they will try to accommodate your request.